vippsas/vipps-wix/README.md

 This plugin provides a direct integration with Wix.
 Now, you can let your customers choose Vipps directly in the checkout.

-You can also do important back office tasks such as capture and refund directly from Wix.
+You can also do important back office tasks such as cancel and refund directly from Wix.
 Easy for your customer, and easy for you.

+For capture, you must go through the Vipps MobilePay portal.
+If you absolutely want orders to be automatically captured, please contact our [support team](https://crude.no/vipps-wix-support/) and we can arrange that.
+In that case, the amount will not be reserved on the customer's account, but will be charged in full as soon as the order is placed.
+Read more under [Important notes](https://github.com/vippsas/vipps-wix?tab=readme-ov-file#important-notes)

 ## Vipps Payment